 Which one you need:

-The five primary picks in this guide are USB-C KVMs because that covers most realistic Mac-plus-Windows desk scenarios.
-None of the chips through M4 Pro require Thunderbolt 5 to drive dual 4K@60Hz monitors, and the MINIX K1 already handles 4K@120Hz HDR on a single screen via standard USB-C bandwidth.
+The main KVM picks in this guide are USB-C rather than Thunderbolt because that covers most realistic Mac-plus-Windows desk scenarios.
+The Anker is included separately as a DisplayLink dock workaround for base-chip MacBooks.
+None of the chips through M5 Pro require Thunderbolt 5 to drive dual 4K@60Hz monitors, and the MINIX K1 already handles 4K@120Hz HDR on a single screen via standard USB-C bandwidth.

 DisplayLink is a software display-rendering technology that lets a USB-A or USB-C connection carry video that wouldn't otherwise fit through it.
 Its main use case is bypassing operating-system or hardware limitations on number of external displays.
-The Anker Prime DL7400 uses DisplayLink to drive two or three external displays from M1 / M2 base MacBooks that natively only support one.
+The Anker Prime DL7400 uses DisplayLink to drive two or three external displays from M1 / M2 base MacBooks that natively only support one, or from an M3 base MacBook when you want two external monitors with the laptop screen still open.

 When you need DisplayLink: